oddbird/oddleventy/content/blog/2014/sqlalchemy-postgres-autocommit.md

 {% set update = ['Update', utility.datetime('2024-04-26')] | join(' ') %}
 {% callout 'note', update %}
 This article was written before the release of SQLAlchemy 2.0.
-The library has changed significantly since then and we have added relevant notes to the [autocommit mode] and [real autocommit] sections.
-TLDR: autocommit mode was deprecated and the isolation level approach is now recommended and thoroughly explained by the official docs.
+The library has changed significantly since then, and we have added relevant notes to the [autocommit mode] and [real autocommit] sections.
+TL;DR -- autocommit mode was deprecated and the isolation level approach is now recommended and thoroughly explained by the official docs.